oweb36/mws-docs/Characters/Air Conditioners/Aufs.md

 Aufs is more durable than the average person in the [Megarchive Warehouse](Megarchive%20Warehouse.md).
 He can survive way more injuries and potentially even injuries that are lethal to a normal person in the [Megarchive Warehouse](Megarchive%20Warehouse.md), but he can't beat [ToshyFEN](ToshyFEN.md).
 Aufs is also the sanest person in MWS, he would probably one of the only few to sane if everyone goes insane.

+Aufs can break the 4th wall.
+He can see the 4th wall and the camera.
+He knows about the audience, but keeps silent about it (mostly).

 Aufs is also kinda the butt monkey of the [Megarchive Warehouse Show](Megarchive%20Warehouse%20Show.md).

 [This](fujitsu-gemstone-amber-ironoxide-cassette_mcgrp.ru-wUHQLxwD.pdf) is Aufs' reference manual.